pmjose/Snowflake_AI_Demo_VMIE/dataops/event/homepage/docs/telco_snowflake_intelligence.md

 - Ask variations of the sample questions
 - Try follow-up questions like "Can you show me more details?" or "What about other regions?"
-- Combine topics: "Show me customer feedback about network issues in Kuala Lumpur"
+- Combine topics: "Show me customer feedback about network issues in Dublin"
 - Test edge cases to understand the agent's capabilities and limitations

 ### <h1sub>Tips for Best Results</h1sub>